afroisalreadyinu/miniboss/README.md

 ## Lifecycle events

-One of the differentiating feature of miniboss is lifecycle events, which are hooks that can be customized to execute code at certain points in a service's lifecycle. `miniboss.Service` has two methods that can be overriden in order to correctly change states and execute actions on the container:
+One of the differentiating feature of miniboss is lifecycle events, which are hooks that can be customized to execute code at certain points in a service's or the whole collection's lifecycle.

+### Per-service events

+For per-service events, `miniboss.Service` has three methods that can be overriden in order to correctly change states and execute actions on the
+container:

 - **`Service.pre_start()`**: Executed before the service is started.
-Can be used for things like initializing mount directory contents.
+Can be used for things like initializing mount directory contents or downloading online content.

 - **`Service.ping()`**: Executed repeatedly right after the service starts with a 0.1 second delay between executions.
 If this method does not return `True`